 Rebecca Lane is a musician who explores intonation, focusing on the experiential qualities of sound, but also on phenomena which only emerge through specific ways of working together.
 Thus her practice is informed by ongoing relationships and collaborations with composer-performers (such as Catherine Lamb, Marc Sabat, Clara de Asís and Samuel Dunscombe) and within ensembles using various flutes (flutes, quartertone flutes, recorders) and occasionally voice.
 She has also worked with Eva-Maria Houben, Chiyoko Szlavnics, Sarah Hughes, Antoine Beuger, André O. Möller, Klaus Lang, Jürg Frey, Viola Torros, Ernstalbrecht Stiebler, Salvatore Sciarrino, Laura Steenberge, Peter Ablinger, Lucie Vítková, Anthony Pateras and Taku Sugimoto, among others.
 In 2019 she co-initiated the Harmonic Space Orchestra, a research-performance collective exploring extended just-intonation and microtonal practices.
 Born in Melbourne, Australia, she is currently based in Berlin.

 Thomas Nicholson finds himself guided by many practices from a wide range of fields and periods – these include mathematics, typography, graphic design, Renaissance artwork, and web development.
 He studied composition with Christopher Butterfield and microtonal piano with Arthur Rowe at the University of Victoria (Canada).
 In 2017, he moved to Berlin to study at the Universität der Künste with Marc Sabat, whom he assisted in teaching intonation theory.
 His compositions since 2014 have examined the interaction between counterpoint (melodies), harmony (chords), and the unique gradations of spectral fusion evoked through microtonal just intonation (auditory perception).
 He composes primarily for smaller settings of musicians and occasionally collaborates on film and installation.
 His is actively researching as well as developing tools and methods for navigating the practical challenges of realising microtonal music on acoustic instruments – strings, in particular.
-His awards and honours include prizes from the SOCAN Foundation for my compositions MOTTE and ABOUT (2017) as well as SOCAN’s John Weinzweig Grand Prize (2017), the DAAD Prize from the Universität der Künste Berlin (2018), and a feature in CBC Music’s 30 hot Canadian classical musicians under 30 (2018).
+His awards and honours include prizes from the SOCAN Foundation, the DAAD Prize from the Universität der Künste Berlin (2018), and a feature in CBC Music’s 30 hot Canadian classical musicians under 30 (2018).

 Emerging from a long-term engagement with contemporary music the British, Berlin based musician Lucy Railton is active as both a performer in new music and improvisation, and writes her own music for cello, electronics and field recordings, releasing solo records on the labels Editions Mego/GRM and Modern Love, and in collaboration with Peter Zinovieff on PAN.
 She has been involved in a diverse range of projects over years, most recently with those lead by Rhodri Davies, Kit Downes, Blank Forms, Beatrice Dillon and Kali Malone and as a member of the Ever Present Orchestra, Ensemble Contrechamps and the Harmonic Space Orchestra.
 Originally from London, she established the 10 year long series Kammer Klang at Cafe Oto and co-founded the London Contemporary Music Festival in 2013.
 Residencies include EMS, Sweden and Dark Ecologies/Sonic Acts Norway and commissions by Somerset House, London and INA GRM, Paris.